andifalk/spring-basics-training/README.md

 As we are building the samples using [Gradle](https://gradle.org) your Java IDE should be capable use this.

-As IntelliJ user support for Gradle is included by default.
+* As IntelliJ user support for Gradle is included by default.
+* As a Visual Studio Code user you have to install the following extensions: _java extension pack_, _spring boot extension pack_ and _gradle language support_.
-As an Eclipse user you have to install a plugin via the marketplace
+* As an Eclipse user you have to install a plugin via the marketplace

 ![eclipse](eclipse_gradle.png "eclipse")